sqhub – Newstead, Brisbane

 Alex is a 17-year games industry veteran and is planning to launch his own indie studio, with a social conscience.
 He wants more creative control over his games and is starting with Lifeboat Earth, a game that combines the important message of hope and human agency about climate change with a commercially appealing real-time strategy game.
 A successful 2020 release of Lifeboat Earth will act as a springboard to creating a small Brisbane Indie studio specialising in games with a social conscience.

-Brendan and Anya first began their working relationship two years ago.
-Brendan’s skill in making extremely marketable, well-designed gameplay and Anya’s high-quality art and strategic stylistic development merged seamlessly.
+Brendan and Attie first began their working relationship two years ago.
+Brendan’s skill in making extremely marketable, well-designed gameplay and Attie’s high-quality art and strategic stylistic development merged seamlessly.
 In late 2018 they decided to commit to an official studio venture and began to expand their team.
 While at sqhub they have focussed on high-quality games for the re-emerging premium market and have been developing their first project Fledgling Heroes that is set for release in late 2019.
 In the long term, they will continue to expand their team for a quicker development cycle and for a steadier stream of game releases.

 - Cratesmith Game Assembly – Kieran Lord.